RobbinBaauw/gourd/README.md

 ### For UNIX-like systems:

 The user guide is a man page.
-Install it to a `MANPATH`, a list of which you can find by typing `echo $MANPATH`, using the following command:
+Install it to a `MANPATH`, a list of which you can find by typing `echo $MANPATH`, using the following commands:

 `cp docs/user/gourd.man <manpath>/man1/gourd.1`
+`cp docs/user/gourd.conf.man <manpath>/man5/gourd.conf.5`

 The user guide is then accessible using `man gourd`.